 Much more familiar and pleasant to observe was the smaller city of Enca, which Hajime identified when Sano inquired about it.
-From a mid-sized shrine town at the time of Elotica’s building, it had grown until its eastern border was less than an hour’s walk from the great walls, and it fit much better Sano’s idea of what towns and cities were like than the looming capital.
+From a mid-sized shrine town at the time of Elotica’s building, it had grown until its southeastern border was less than an hour’s walk from the great walls, and it fit much better Sano’s idea of what towns and cities were like than the looming capital.

 “We’ll stop at an inn there,” Hajime said as they continued down the road after the long pause spent looking out at their destinations.
 “It’s still a little too close to Elotica for comfort, but better than being actually inside the city.”

 “So you can keep your head down, and I can go in and find out whatever it is you want to know,” Sano finished.